Tracking Everything Everywhere All at Once

 \subsection{Implementation details}

 \paragraph{Network.} Our mapping network $\mappingnet$ consists of six affine coupling layers.
-We apply positional encoding~\cite{mildenhall2021nerf,tancik2020fourier} with 4 frequencies to the input coordinates in each layer before computing the scale and translation.
-We use a single 2-layer MLP with $256$ channels implemented as a GaborNet~\cite{fathony2021multiplicative} architecture to compute the latent code $\latent_i$ for each frame $i$.
+We apply positional encoding~\cite{mildenhall2021nerf,tancik2020fourier} with 4 frequencies to each layer's input coordinates before computing the scale and translation.
+We use a single 2-layer MLP with 256 channels implemented as a GaborNet~\cite{fathony2021multiplicative} to compute the latent code $\latent_i$ for each frame $i$.
 The input to this MLP is the time $t_i$.
-The dimensionality of the latent code $\latent_i$ is $128$.
-The canonical representation $\nerf$ is also implemented using GaborNet~\cite{fathony2021multiplicative}, but with 3 layers of $512$ channels.
+The dimensionality of latent code $\latent_i$ is 128.
+The canonical representation $\nerf$ is also implemented as a GaborNet, but with 3 layers of 512 channels.

 \paragraph{Representation.} We normalize all pixel coordinates $\pixelloc$ to the range $[-1, 1]$, and set the near and far depth range to $0$ and $2$, defining a local 3D space for each frame as $[-1, 1]^2 \times [0, 2]$.
 While our method can place content at arbitrary locations in the canonical space $G$, we initialize mapped canonical locations given by $\mappingnet$ to be roughly within a unit sphere to ensure well-conditioned input to the density/color network $\nerf$.
 To improve numerical stability during training, we apply the contraction operation in mip-NeRF 360~\cite{barron2022mip} to canonical 3D coordinates $\uvw$ before passing them to $\nerf$.